 For almost a decade, my work as a sought-after destination wedding photographer took me far and wide around the country and the world.
-By the end of 2014, more than 15 years of untreated stress turned into a 6 month long depression.
-My collapse was caused by a combination of many events outside of my control as well as thoughtless choices: being forced to take on an adult's responsibilities at a very young age; becoming a mother and caring for two small children, while starting my own business; ignoring every sign to slow down and completely neglecting my own physical and mental health.
+By the end of 2014, years of stress turned into a 6 month long depression.
+My collapse was caused by a combination of many events outside of my control as well as thoughtless choices: untreated trauma from my teenage years; becoming a mother and caring for two small children while starting my own business; ignoring every sign to slow down and completely neglecting my own physical and mental health.
 In the end my body simply gave up.
 I was done.

-I had the option to medicate my way out of my depression or to handle it myself by making dramatic changes in the way I treat myself, the way I eat, my work and my life in general.
-I chose the latter, and for almost 6 months I didn't eat any processed foods, I went to bed early each night, and I cancelled everything in my life and business which was not absolutely necessary to stay afloat.
+I had to make dramatic changes in the way I treat myself, the way I eat, my bedtime, my approach to my work and my life in general.
 Learning to say no but thanks has been one of the toughest lessons of my life, and is a constant work in progress.

 I do my best to take care of my body's most basic needs and my garden plays a huge role in that providing fresh air, movement, meditative work, and allows me the opportunity to create a space where nature and wildlife can thrive and give our family so much abundance in return.